 The regular courses seek to address a broad spectrum of archival matters concerning the historian’s craft, truth and objectivity, documentary works, or evidentiary, legal and cinematic archival practices related to human rights.
 Some of them require an active, hands-on approach to materials curated by Blinken OSA.
-The SUN courses have so far been conceived around managing, automating and accessing modern archives, and the challenges posed by electronic records and digital documents.
+The SUN courses have so far been conceived around access to information and archives, as well as managing, automating and accessing modern archives, and the challenges posed by electronic records and digital documents.
 Blinken OSA participates in the Open Learning Initiative for asylum seekers and refugees, and strives to build academic partnership with CEU’s Digital Humanities Initiative and the Center for Media, Data and Society.
 It provides introductory sessions on information retrieval and practical examination of sources from its archival holdings, and Research Data Management consultation services for CEU students.